runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

    LICENSE & COPYRIGHT:

    This project is Copyrighted by it's author Lowell Stadelman.
-   It is unrestricted, and free to use distribute and modify as needed.
+   It is unrestricted, and free to use distribute and modify as needed under the condition that this copywrite is included in the header of the file.